Gravitational wave search through electromagnetic telescopes: Upper limits on stochastic gravitational waves

 Using the above method, we calculated photon flux from graviton-photon conversion with Eqs.\,(\ref{PIG0})-(\ref{IGcon}).
 Comparing the calculated photon flux with the observed flux of the CMB~\cite{Hill:2018trh}, CPB~\cite{Hill:2018trh}, active galactic nuclei~\cite{MAGIC:2022piy}, and ultra high energy photons~\cite{PierreAuger:2022gkb}, we obtained constraints on the abundance of stochastic gravitational waves.
 The obtained limits are shown in Fig.\,\ref{IG}.
-Upper figures are for $l_{{\rm IG}} = 1$Mpc and lower ones are for $l_{{\rm IG}} = 4000$Mpc.
-The pink, black, deep green, deep orange, and navy lines (dashed lines) are obtained from observations of the CMB~\cite{Hill:2018trh}, the CPB (COBE, AKARI, CIBER, HST, EUVE, MAXI, COMPTEL, FERMI)~\cite{Hill:2018trh}, active galactic nuclei of FERMI~\cite{MAGIC:2022piy} and of MAGIC~\cite{MAGIC:2022piy}, and ultra high energy photons (Pierre Auger)~\cite{PierreAuger:2022gkb}, respectively, for $B_{{\rm IG}}=0.1$nG ($B_{{\rm IG}}=10^{-17}$G).
+The coherence length of magnetic fields is set as $l_{{\rm IG}} = 1$Mpc for upper figures and $l_{{\rm IG}} = 4000$Mpc for lower ones.
+The pink, black, deep green, red, and navy lines (dashed lines) are obtained from observations of the CMB~\cite{Hill:2018trh}, the CPB (COBE, AKARI, CIBER, HST, EUVE, MAXI, COMPTEL, FERMI)~\cite{Hill:2018trh}, active galactic nuclei of FERMI~\cite{MAGIC:2022piy} and of MAGIC~\cite{MAGIC:2022piy}, and ultra high energy photons (Pierre Auger)~\cite{PierreAuger:2022gkb}, respectively, for $B_{{\rm IG}}=0.1$nG ($B_{{\rm IG}}=10^{-17}$G).
+We note that the observation of PeV gamma-ray~\cite{LHAASO:2021cbz}, which was used in Sec.~\ref{secearth} and Sec.~\ref{gala}, has not been used here, since the attenuation effect of PeV gamma-ray by CMB is significant in the extragalactic scale~\cite{Bhattacharjee:1999mup}.
 In the low frequency range around GHz, there are also constraints from CMB observations with EDGES and ARCADE2~\cite{Domcke:2020yzq}.
 The given constraints are stronger than ours for two reasons: they utilized the information of CMB spectral distortion, and we also employed the smoothly connected cellular model.
 Remarkably, one can see that for $l_{{\rm IG}} = 4000$Mpc and $B_{{\rm IG}}=0.1$nG, the upper limits on $h^2 \Omega_{{\rm GW}}$ could be less than unity in the frequency range of $10^{18}$-$10^{23}$ Hz.